neverfap-deluxe/nfd-api/content/about/_index.md

 While everyone is seemingly aware of the NoFap movement, and while there are thousands of support groups and networks, no one actually seems to be able to  effectively explain how to achieve NoFap with any sort of consistency.

-Everything I've read online offers seemingly vague, and to be quite frank, terrible advice.
-Most of it from existing porn addicts who have no idea what they're talking about.
+Everything I could find online ranged from the seemingly vague, including various non-sensical theories about how to manage porn cravings, to just outright terrible advice from existing porn addicts who even admit themselves that they have no idea what they're actually doing.

-You wouldn't get financial advice from someone with a gambling problem, so why should porn addiction recovery advice be any different?
+I mean, you wouldn't get financial advice from someone with a gambling problem, so why should porn addiction recovery advice be any different?

-Not once did I read about the significance of meditation, arguably the most important thing you can do to help overcome porn addiction.

 <div class="button__wrapper">
   <a class="button button__secondary" href="/articles/my-personal-porn-recovery-journey">My Personal Porn Recovery Journey.</a>